 7. Keep distractions away

 Daily, nine Americans are killed by distracted drivers.
-Distractions make you become technically absent on the road and may lead to an accident once you come across a pedestrian.
+Distractions make you technically absent on the road and may lead to an accident once you come across a pedestrian.

 Operating your phone while driving takes your eyes and concentration off the road.